MdThanish/INSURANCE-CLAIM-FRAUD-PREDICTION-WEB-APP-USING-MACHINE-LEARNING-FLASK-WEB-FRAMEWORK-/README.md

 🪄 MIT License

-Copyright (c) 2022 Mohamed Thanish
+Copyright (c) Dec 2022 Mohamed Thanish

 Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell this software without restriction, subject to the following conditions: